jingxiang-z/CSKnowledgeHub/Distributed System/01-Foundation.md

 **Common Causes:** Network cable cuts, router failures, firewall misconfigurations, geographic isolation.

-## The CAP Theorem
+## CAP Theorem

-The CAP theorem (also called Brewer's theorem) is a fundamental impossibility result stating that a distributed system cannot simultaneously guarantee all three of the following properties:
+The CAP theorem (Brewer's theorem) is a fundamental impossibility result: a distributed system cannot simultaneously guarantee all three of the following properties:

 ### The Three Properties